 “I do!
 But first I’d like to hear about your fabulous new home!”

-“Well, it’s a money pit.
+“A money pit, honestly.
 Low ceilings.
 Sometimes I swear I just want to hang myself.”

 So I’m sorry.
 To anyone this might have offended.
 Know I am in awe of you, though, that my amusement is in direct proportion to your fearlessness, and not, in fact, my relief at not being you.